 Penwith · TR19

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and Wesleyan chapels and chapel conversions.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Anchor any Pendeen building regulations package in the local fabric and the rest follows — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and modern AONB-sensitive replacements.

 - Conservation Area